-To select a medium and album, see Chapter 3 "Basic Song Playback - Selecting Medium and Their Contents" on page 17.
+To select a medium and album, see Chapter 3 "Basic Song Playback - Selecting Medium and Their Contents" on page 21.
 The following table gives a description of each of the options.

-Option Description SAVE The re-recorded part is saved with the other existing part under the current song number.
+Option Description SAVE The re-recorded part is saved with the other existing part under the current song number, overwriting the selected part.
 NEW The re-recorded part is saved under a new song number.
 The existing parts are kept under the current song number.
 CANCEL The re-recorded part is discarded.
 The existing parts are kept under the current song number.